Legacy Union: Bank of America Tower

 In February 2021, Highwoods Properties began to consider expanding the building by 30000 sqft to 50000 sqft.
 The expansion would be in the building's podium and would be used for a speculative office development.
 Also rooftop amenities were being considered.
 The goal would be to provide a variety of space usage options to meet customer demands.

-On June 17, 2022, architecture firm Gresham Smith announced it had signed a 10-year lease for 15,000 sqft to 17,000 sqft square feet of space.
+On June 17, 2022, architecture firm Gresham Smith announced it had signed a 10-year lease for 15,000 sqft to 17,000 sqft of space.
 Its 50 local employees moved from their former 8,000 sqft at Charlotte Plaza and 201 S. College St. The company began occupying the space in the spring of 2023.

 UNC Chapel Hill's Kenan-Flager Business School announced on July 27, 2022 it would open a Charlotte campus in the building with classes to begin in the fall semester.
-The school occupied temporary space on the third floor until its permanent home on the fourth floor composed of 16,0000 sqft square feet was completed.
+The school occupied temporary space on the third floor until its permanent home on the fourth floor composed of 16,0000 sqft was completed.
 Placement on the fourth floor gave the school easy access to parking and outdoor space that will be used for functions.

 On September 20, 2022, the Atlantic Coast Conference announced it will be moving its headquarters from Greensboro to Charlotte.
 The conference currently occupies a 18,500 square foot building that it owns in Greensboro.
 They will move into a similar amount of space in the Bank of America Tower.
 The conference has stated that during the current academic year they will be occupying the space and all 50 employees will be relocating to Charlotte.
 In August 2023 the Atlantic Coast Conference held a grand opening ceremony for its new location in the building.
 The ceremony was attended by the ACC Commissioner, mascots from its 15 schools, Charlotte mayor Vi Lyles, local sports and business executives, and Lincoln Harris CEO Johnny Harris.